MrCelestis/sber-contest-2024/README.md

 All predefined text in the app uses i18n for translations.
 Default language is English; Russian is accessible at `/ru` URL (e.g. http://localhost:3000/ru).

-This doesn't affect fetched data, real API should serve category metadata with different translations.
-'Accept-Language' header is sent by app to allow that.
+'Accept-Language' header is sent by app to request preferred category translation.
+Mock server using json-server doesn't support that, but mock nitro server (served under dev mode) does.

 ### Unit and component tests